Greg Fairchild

-Greg Fairchild (born March 10, 1954) is an American former professional football guard, tackle and center.
-He played for the Cincinnati Bengals from 1976 to 1977 and for the Cleveland Browns in 1978.
+Greg Fairchild (born March 10, 1954) is an American former professional football player who was a guard, tackle and center in the National Football League (NFL), Canadian Football League (CFL) and United States Football League (USFL).
+He played college football for the Tulsa Golden Hurricane.
+He played in the NFL for the Cincinnati Bengals from 1976 to 1977 and Cleveland Browns in 1978.